taga3s/ascii-art-gen/README.md

 ## Usage

 Here is basic command.
-We support `.jpg (jpeg)` and `.png` image.
+It supports `.jpg (.jpeg)` and `.png` image.

 ```
 $ ascii-art-gen ./cat.png
 ```

 You can use `--threshold` or `-t` option to use any threshold.
-The default threshold is 128.
+The default threshold is determined automatically by [OTSU's method](https://en.wikipedia.org/wiki/Otsu%27s_method).

 ```
-$ ascii-art-gen -t 110 ./cat.png
+$ ascii-art-gen -t 128 ./cat.png
 ```

 You can use `--magnification` or `-m` option to control the size of the ascii art.
 The default magnification is 1.0.